-- Faculty review all of the other materials required by the MATC program to complete an application file: the applicant’s “goals statement,” professional essay, teaching and professional experiences as represented in the applicant’s resumé, and in the three reference forms and accompanying letters.
+- Faculty review all of the other materials required by the MATC program to complete an application file: the applicant’s “goals statement,” professional essay, teaching and professional experiences as represented in the applicant’s résumé, and in the three recommendation letters.
 More detailed criteria for each of the above and their relative weights are outlined the Application Review form used by faculty reviewers.

 - The GRE (Graduate Record Exam) is not required, but GRE scores will be reviewed if available at the time of application.

 - International Applicants.
 MSU requires proof of English language proficiency of international applicants if their first language is not English.
 In order to be considered for admission to the Graduate School, international applicants can provide TOEFL scores in one of the following ways and meeting the minimum requirements, as indicated below:

 - Internet-based test, with an average score of 79 or above, no sub-score below 19, and a score on the writing component of this test of 22 or above.
 (Please note: As of Sept.
 7, 2005, only the internet-based test is available for those taking the TOEFL in the United States.); OR